38- Magnificent Tourist Activities you can do in Uganda on Safari:

 Music and dance are the parents of the rhythm of life in Uganda.
 Life is often shorter in Uganda than in most Western nations, and music and dance help to celebrate life, and it is the Ugandan version of “Lchaim” toasting life.

-There is the Ndere Center in Kampala, where you find dance and music from all over Africa on the weekend.
+The Ndere Center in Kampala is where you find dance and music from all over Africa on weekends.